aspeakman/openpyn-nordvpn/README.md

 openpyn us
 ```

--   Now, you can also specify a city or state, useful when companies (like Google) lock your
+-   Now, you can also specify a city, useful when companies (like Google) lock your
     account if you try to login from an IP that resides in a different physical location.

 ```bash